-Dr John Doyle received a PhD in political and policy history from La Trobe University in December 2017.
-He has been an associate of the Contemporary Histories Research Group at Deakin and honorary associate in the School of Humanities and Social Sciences at La Trobe since early 2018.
-His thesis is on the politics of Australian telecommunications reform from the 1960s to 1990s and is nominated for a Nancy Millis Medal.
-He also has an MBA from Melbourne Business School, University of Melbourne (1998) and a BA with First Class Honours in modern British and German history from the University of Adelaide (1992).
-John was a National Archives of Australia/Australian Historical Association postgraduate scholar in 2013-14.
-His research interests include political, policy and diplomatic history; government and politics; and political leadership and biography.
+Dr John Doyle is an associate of the Contemporary Histories Research Group at Deakin University and an honorary research associate in the School of Humanities and Social Sciences at La Trobe University.
+He received a PhD from La Trobe in 2017 for a thesis on the political and policy history of Australian telecommunications reform from the 1960s to 1990s, which won the Rhys Isaac Prize.
+John completed a MBA at Melbourne Business School, University of Melbourne in 1998 and received a BA with First Class Honours in history from the University of Adelaide in 1992.
+He was a National Archives of Australia/Australian Historical Association postgraduate scholar in 2013-14.

 - ‘Conceiving of Telecom: The Politics of Australian Telecommunications Reform, 1967-1972’, Australian Journal of Politics and History, 61/2 (June 2015), 201-216.

 - ‘The long, covert history of rural telecoms policy’, Inside Story, 8 September 2014.

 - ‘Turnbull takes on the country telecoms challenge’, Australian, 25 March 2014, 10.

 - ‘Disconnecting NBN a big call for Turnbull’, Australian, 4 October 2013, 12.

 Conference & Seminar papers

 - ‘Reform and Renovation: Whitlam’s Telecommunications Policy’, paper given at Australian Historical Association annual conference, Australian National University, 3 July 2018.